 Ebico in the news

-Customers’ bills will increase 16% over a year.
-However Ebico’s standard variable tariff is still cheaper than the maximum permitted by the price cap (by £27 per year).
+Customers’ bills increased 16% over a year.
+However, Ebico’s standard variable tariff was still cheaper than the maximum permitted by the price cap (by £27 a year).

 The same month, Ebico announced that it had invested more than £1.4m into projects to help fuel poverty since 2009.

 March: Ebico increased the price of its Ebico Zero tariff.
 This added an extra £60 to customers' annual dual fuel bill, on average (a 5% increase).